The EngageMedia Team

 Languages: English, Tagalog + Spanish, Korean (conversational)

-Seelan Palay has been an artist, filmmaker and activist since 2005.
-For the past 6 years, he has campaigned on human rights issues in Asia, with a focus on Singapore and Burma.
+Seelan Palay has been an artist, filmmaker and activist since 2004.
+He has campaigned on human rights issues in Southeast Asia, with a focus on Singapore and Myanmar.
 He has produced over 100 videos, and was one of the first contributors to EngageMedia.
-He has organized numerous exhibitions, demonstrations, forums and workshops to raise awareness and encourage action to bring about positive change in Asia.
-He is also part of the organizing committee of the Freedom Film Festival in Singapore.
+He has organized numerous exhibitions, demonstrations, forums and workshops to raise awareness and encourage action to bring about positive change in the region.

-As the current Video Lingua Coordinator for EngageMedia, he is working to broaden public access and communication on critical human rights and environmental stories from Southeast Asia by developing a regional network of volunteer translators and subtitlers.
+As the current Communications and Outreach Coordinator for EngageMedia, he is working to broaden public access and communication on critical human rights and environmental stories from Southeast Asia.
+He also manages the Crossroads project on migrant workers, refugees and stateless people.

 Languages: English, Tamil + Thai, Malay, Indonesian, and Mandarin (conversational)

 Kyal Yi Lin Six – Editorial and Outreach Coordinator (Yangon)

 Kyal Yi Lin Six is a filmmaker best know for her documentary 'The Open Sky', which was banned in Myanmar due to pressure from religious extremists.

 She started her career as a reporter at Myanmar People Magazine in 2005, and has had more than eight years of experience working as a journalist for various media outlets in Myanmar.